Palo Alto veers toward compromise on East Meadow bikeway

 In revising their proposal for the East Meadow segment, planning staff followed the direction from the planning commission, which recommended approving the south Palo Alto bike project but recommended that the city consider alternative designs for the segment of East Meadow Drive to minimize the loss of parking spaces.

 The revision is not without risk.
 The bike project is being funded through a $919,000 grant from the Santa Clara Valley Transportation Authority.
 When the city applied for the grant, it had indicated that the funding would be used to create protected bike lanes throughout the entire south Palo Alto segment.
-In July, transportation planners warned the planning commission that revising that scope and maintaining the status quo on a portion of Middlefield could prompt the VTA to withdraw the funding.
+In July, transportation planners warned the planning commission that revising that scope and maintaining the status quo on a segment of East Meadow could prompt the VTA to withdraw the funding.

 On Monday, the staff issued a far more hopeful assessment.
-Chief Transportation Official Philip Kamhi said that based on recent discussions with the VTA, staff now believes that it can consider other alternatives for that segment.
+Chief Transportation Official Philip Kamhi said that based on recent discussions with the VTA, staff now believes that it can consider other alternatives for that stretch of East Meadow.

 "We believe through our discussion with them that we'd be able to get them to allow us to not do that in that segment if we were to put in traffic calming," Kamhi said.